Home » Michigan Travel Regions » Northern Michigan » Glen Arbor, Michigan Travel Guide: Best Things to Do & See

 Arts Tavern in Glen Arbor

-Grab a Burger at Art’s Tavern
+Grab a Meal at Art’s Tavern

 Manitou Island transit - glen arbor

-Stretch Out On Sleeping Bear Dunes Beaches
+Relax on Sleeping Bear Dunes Beaches

-Kayak on the Crystal River
+Kayak the Crystal River

 Glen Lake in Glen Arbor